USSoccerFederation/glass_onion/docs/getting_started.md

 ### Assigning unified team identifiers

-We now need to unify the team identifiers across these two dataframes.
+We need to unify team identifiers across these two dataframes so Glass Onion can properly use `team_id` in its synchronization logic.
 With just two teams, we can do this manually (as below).
 If we wanted to do this across the entire competition, we could build a more complex workflow with Glass Onion.

 ```python linenums="1" exec="true" source="above" session="getting-started"